You’ve reached my first ever blog post.

 “Don’t be afraid to battle with your mind.
 Stop sleeping with the lights on, turn everything off.
 Retrain the way you think and feel.
 You’re battling with your mind, so fight…and win”.

 Isn’t that funny?
 Just a few simple words and I suddenly reclaimed being the boss.
 I control my mind: my mind does not control me.
-I reiterated those words again and again.
+I revisited those words again and again.
 It took 6 months post-breakup to sleep with the lights off.
 6 months until the panic attacks, night terrors and sleep paralysis stopped.
 I received no medication, I received no therapy.
 I retrained my brain and relied on the love of good people.
 In 6 months I stopped being afraid.

 I’m not here to turn my nose up at the choices people make, to sneer at those who smoke pot, or take meds, or stay in relationships which no longer serve them.
 I’m not here to paint Lyle as a villain or myself, a patron saint.
-What I want is to give some reassurance to those facing darker days, that you can get better and you will still heal.
+What I want is to give some reassurance to those facing darker days, that you can get better and you can still heal.

 If you find yourself in a situation similar to mine, don’t give up.
 Sometimes we have to face our demons head on, no matter how terrifying they are, in order to overcome them.